We wait, and the story of the prodigal son becomes more real.

 Waiting is an act of hope.

-This month when you meet as a team, instead of having “DISCUSSION” questions about the months’ learning module, we have a different experience for you.
-Please use these important 30 minutes together by slowly reading through a familiar parable—the story of the son who receives so much and then disappears.
+This month instead of having TEAM DISCUSSION questions about the months’ module, we have a different experience for you.
+Please use these important 30 minutes together by slowly reading through a familiar parable of Jesus: the story of the son who receives so much and then disappears.

-Maybe you’ve heard of the spiritual practice called Lectio Divina.
-If not, don’t worry.
-The idea is to read a passage of scripture slowly together, prayerfully, with silence, listening to where God’s Spirit might be speaking directly into your heart through words or moments in the passage.
+Maybe you’ve heard of the spiritual practice called Lectio Divina?
+The idea is to read a piece of scripture slowly together, prayerfully, with silence, listening to where God’s Spirit might be speaking directly into your heart through words or moments in the passage.

 LUKE 15 : 11-15 - THE STORY OF THE LOST SON

-Then one person can ask these guiding questions below—and the group can answer openly.
-(We included some common responses recorded in other One Parish One Prisoner team meetings we’ve joined.)
-This is a space to read the story and process the hurt and confusion of your friend’s disappearance.
+2. Then one person can ask the guiding questions below and the group can answer (we have included some common responses recorded by other OPOP teams)—so we can process the hurt and confusion of our released friend’s disappearance.
 Maybe we can find ourselves in this story, and the story can guide us back to the heart of God, together.

 What part of this familiar story stands out to you now, in a new way?